MicrosoftDocs/minecraft-creator/creator/Documents/SystemRunGuide.md

 system.runTimeout(() => {}, 2);
 ```

-When using system.runTimeout with a tick parameter of 0 or 1 it can sometimes be tricky to know exactly which tick that will execute on, the current tick or the next.
-In most cases I find it simpler to use system.run, knowing that it will execute as soon as possible any safe enough to not cause infinite recursion.
+When using system.runTimeout with a tick parameter of 0 or 1 it can sometimes be tricky to know exactly which tick that will execute on - either the current tick or the next.
+In most cases it is simpler to use system.run, knowing that it will execute as soon as possible while being safe enough to not cause infinite recursion.

 ### Then the one that keeps going on its own - system.runInterval

 Next we have system.runInterval.
 This method is similar to system.runTimeout except that it will re-queue the same callback on your behalf until you call system.clearRun.
 Much like system.runTimeout, system.runInterval with a tick parameter of 1 will run the first time on the next tick, and then again each subsequent tick until it is cleared.
 And system.runInterval with a tick parameter of 2 means to run every other tick.
-A value of 0 for the tick parameter is effectively the same as system.runInterval with a tick parameter of 1, there is no way to get a runInterval to infinitely queue itself into a watchdog event.
+A value of 0 for the tick parameter is effectively the same as system.runInterval with a tick parameter of 1 - there is no way to get a runInterval to infinitely queue itself into a watchdog event.

 ```javascript
 import { system } from "@minecraft/server";